SHORT LEATHER PANTS · MY OWN PANTS

 Manufacturer Franz Werner, Osterwieck / Harz (GDR), mid 1960s

-My favourite pants for indoors and outdoors.
-There are acres of room inside.
-The smooth leather protects the waistline of cold draught.
-This clothing lived many years with me in France and Spain – nearly unrecognised by the local population.
-If people never saw leather pants in Germany or Austria, they will hardly be able to distinguish leather trousers from common trousers at first glance.
+Very comfortable trousers for indoors and outdoors.
+There is plenty of room inside.
+The leather reaches above the waist and protects against cold draughts.
+These clothes have lived with me for many years in France and Spain, almost unrecognised by the local population.
+Anyone who has never seen leather trousers – except in Germany or Austria – will hardly be able to distinguish them from ordinary trousers at first glance.

 Light Grey · Waist approx. 31 ½